andreszs/cordova-plugin-in-app-updates/README.md

 ### setSnackbarOptions

+Sets the label and the button text for the snackbar shown after downloading a flexible update.
+You are free to call this method at any time.
+You can also call it again to show different snackbar messages after the snackbar was shown.

-Notice this method is not mandatory, default (english) strings will be shown if not called.
+If not called, default messages in English will be shown.

+#### Example

 ```javascript
 var onSuccess = function (strSuccess) {